 If you were hurt in a car accident, you may be able to recover damages for your injuries.
 A car accident victim may seek compensation for medical bills, loss of income, pain and suffering, property damage, and more.
 If a car accident resulted in the death of your loved one, you may recover damages by filing a wrongful death suit against those responsible for the accident.
 A Massachusetts personal injury lawsuit must be filed within three years from the date of the injury; otherwise, it is time-barred.
 If you were involved in a car accident, it is important that you consult with an attorney to discuss your options and initiate a claim within the three-year window.Dedicated to Fighting for You

-Boston car accident lawyer Michael O. Smith is committed to providing car crash victims with the advocacy and representation they need in their accident case.
+Boston car accident lawyer Smith and his team of attorneys are committed to providing car crash victims with the advocacy and representation they need in their accident case.
 Mr. Smith effectively advocates for his clients to protect their rights and interests.
 He can evaluate your case, advise you on your rights, and discuss your legal options with you.
 As his client, you can rely on legal guidance that is specifically tailored to your case.
 Mr. Smith works with clients throughout the Boston area.
 Call us today at 617-263-0060 or complete our online form to schedule a no-obligation consultation.